What are Fairfax Water Rates, Fees, and Charges?

 What is better, Rainbird vs Hunter?

-This has been a hot topic for debate for years, very similar to trying to decide whether Bud Light taste better than Miller Light, truth is most people could never tell the difference if you hid the sprinkler device from view.
+This has been a hot topic for debate for years, very similar to trying to decide whether Bud Light taste better than Miller Light, the truth is most people could never tell the difference if you hid the sprinkler device from view.
 We feel both companies offer great products, this is why we are willing to customize your order.
 Often the quality level is more important than the brand name and both companies have different quality products.
 Think of Toyota, they manufacture the Tercel, Camry and Avalon.
 Make sure you are always getting the highest quality parts from both companies.
-For my house, I went with the Rainbird ESP control box, DV100 Rainbird Valves, Rainbird 1800 Spray heads and Rainbird 5004 rotor heads.
+For my house, I went with the Rainbird ESP control box, DV100 Rainbird Valves, Rainbird 1800 Spray heads, and Rainbird 5004 rotor heads.

-Will your estimate provide a drawing of my sprinkler design?
+Will the estimate include a drawing of my sprinkler design?

 Yes, customers should request this from all contractors.
 A drawing will help you visualize and understand your system.
 Frequently, first-time buyers are unaware of how to select the best contractor so they focus mainly on the number of sprinkler heads and price.
 What the fail to consider is an improperly designed system is very difficult can be very expensive to fix.
 Here are things you should look for:

 - How far apart are the sprinkler heads (does the system provide head to head coverage)?

 - How many rotors and spray heads per zone?

 - Where are you going to install the valve boxes?

 - How many valves will be in each box?

 Every one of our estimates will include a hand-drawn picture of your plat and our proposed sprinkler design.

 How much will a lawn sprinkler system cost?